iMega/luaformatter/README.md

 end
 ```

-If a function call has parameters more max line length.
+If a function call has parameters more than max line length then
+every parameter will be moved to the next line.

 ```lua
 very_long_name_function_call(